|The old Trees of NYC|

 Not only does the definition of "natural" require a sense of perpetuating all good life, but it also requires the sense of perpetuating that good life so that all good life may validly continue out into the cosmos as its planet's host star goes into deadly demise.

-Video about microbes and microbial communication:
+Video about microbes and their communication techniques: